-The key positives for the period under review were growth in deposits and loans along with a rise in net interest income and fee revenues.
+Results reflect a rise in G&A expenses and elevated credit costs.
+Yet, the key positives for the quarter were growth in deposits and loans along with a rise in net interest income and fee revenues.
 Further, increased gross profits were a tailwind.
-Yet, results reflect a rise in G&A expenses depicting undisciplined expense management.

 Performance in Detail

-Gross profits for the quarter ended were ¥1,845.2 billion ($18.6 billion), up 0.7% year over year.
-Gross profits improved mainly due to higher net fees and commissions, rise in income from sales and trading, as well as elevated overseas net interest income.
+Gross profits for the quarter ended were ¥948.9 billion ($9.6 billion), up 1.8% year over year.
+Gross profits improved mainly due to net fees and commissions, rise in income from sales and trading, as well as elevated net interest income.
 These increases were partially offset by reduced net gains on debt securities.

-Net gains on equity securities were ¥43.4 billion ($0.4 billion) compared with losses of ¥173.5 billion ($2.2 billion) in the prior-year period.
-Gains were mainly due to an increase in gains on sales of equity securities and reduced losses on write-down of equity securities.
+Net losses on equity securities were ¥12.8 billion ($0.1 billion) compared with losses of ¥54.5 billion ($0.7 billion) in the prior-year period.
+Gains were mainly due to a decline in the losses on write-down of equity securities.

-Mitsubishi UFJ Financial revised the target upward to ¥910 billion ($9.37billion) of consolidated net income for the fiscal year ending Mar 31, 2014, reflecting strong performance of the interim results of the company’s subsidiaries.
+Mitsubishi UFJ Financial is targeting ¥760 billion ($7.9 billion) of consolidated net income for the fiscal year ending Mar 31, 2014.

 Going forward, we expect Mitsubishi UFJ’s strong business model, diversified product mix and higher gross profits to boost its bottom line.
 Additionally, the company expanded its scope of engaging in a global strategic alliance with Morgan Stanley (MS) into new geographies and businesses.
 This includes a loan marketing joint venture that will provide clients in the United States an opportunity to expand the world-class lending and capital market services of both companies.